s-shindeldecker/farm-fresh-pet-frontend/README.md

 4. The React app will automatically use `/images/{flagValue}` as the hero image.

 ## Trial Button and Modal
-- The visibility of the "Try 7 Days Free" button is controlled by the `show-trial-button` flag in LaunchDarkly.
+- The visibility of the trial button is controlled by the `show-trial-button` flag in LaunchDarkly.
+- The number of days shown in the button text and modal is controlled by the `number-of-days-trial` flag.
 - When enabled, the button appears in the hero section and opens a modal for trial signup.
+- Perfect for A/B testing different trial durations to optimize conversion rates.